racket/rhombus/enforestation/0000-enforestation.md

    library.

- * A `define-enforest` macro that parameterizes the enforestation algorithm over the following:
+ * A `define-enforest` macro that parameterizes the enforestation algorithm over the following, which are all optional:

-    - `enforest`: the name to bind as an `enforest` function, which is used to start enforestation of a group.
+    - `#:enforest`: the name to bind as an enforest function (defaults to a fresh name), which is used to start enforestation of a group.
 It takes a list of S-expressions for parsed shrubberies that were in a group, and it returns a parsed form.
-The `enforest` function drives a loop that calls the enforest-step function.
+      The enforest function drives a loop that calls the enforest-step function.

-    - `enforest-step`: the name to bind as an enforest-step function, with continues an enforestation.
+    - `#:enforest-step`: the name to bind as an enforest-step function (defaults to a fresh name), with continues an enforestation.
 It takes two arguments, which is the list of renaming terms in a group and the current operator.
 The result is two values: a parsed form and the remaining sequence of terms (starting with an infix operator that has lower precedence than the input operator).

-    - `:form`: the name of a syntax class to bind (see `syntax-parse`), which matches a `group` shrubbery representation and enforests it.
+    - `#:syntax-class`: the name of a syntax class (see `syntax-parse`) to bind (defaults to a fresh name), which matches a `group` shrubbery representation and enforests it.
 A match has an `parsed` attribute representing the enforestation result.

-    - `:prefix-op+form+tail` and `:infix-op+form+tail`: names of
-      splicing syntax classes that match an operator name followed by a sequence of terms and steps an enforestation.
+    - `#:prefix-more-syntax-class` and `#:infix-more-syntax-class`: names of syntax classes (defaulting to fresh names) that match an operator name followed by a sequence of terms and steps an enforestation.
 A match has an `parsed` attribute for the parsed result and a `tail` attribute for the remaining terms.

-    - `form-kind-str` and `operator-kind-str`: string used in error reporting.
+    - `#:desc` and `#:operator-desc`: strings used in error reporting to refer to a form or an operator for a form.
+The defaults are '"form"' and '"operator"'.

-    - `in-space`: a function that takes an identifier syntax object and adds a space scope if the enforesting context uses a space.
+    - `#:in-space`: a function that takes an identifier syntax object and adds a space scope if the enforesting context uses a space.
+      The default is `values`.

-    - `name-path-op`: an operator name that is recognized after a name-root identifier for hierarhical name references.
+    - `#:name-path-op`: an operator name that is recognized after a name-root identifier for hierarhical name references.
+The default is `'|.|`.

-    - `prefix-operator-ref` and `infix-operator-ref`: functions that take a compile-time value and extract an instance of `prefix-operator` or `infix-operator`, respectively, if the value has one suitable for the context, returning `#f` otherwise.
+    - `#:prefix-operator-ref` and `#:infix-operator-ref`: functions that take a compile-time value and extract an instance of `prefix-operator` or `infix-operator`, respectively, if the value has one suitable for the context, returning `#f` otherwise.
 Normally, these functions use structure-property accessors.
+The defaults are `prefix-operator-ref` and `infix-oerator-ref`.

-    - `check-result`: a function that takes the result of an operator and checks whether the result is suitable for the context, used for earlier detection of errors; the `check-result` function should either raise an exception or return its argument (possibly adjusted).
+    - `#:check-result`: a function that takes the result of an operator and checks whether the result is suitable for the context, used for earlier detection of errors; the `check-result` function should either raise an exception or return its argument (possibly adjusted).
+A second argument to the function is the procedure that produced the result, which can be used for error checking.
+The default function checks that its first argument is a syntax object and returns it.

-    - `make-identifier-form`: a function that takes an identifier an produces a suitable parsed form.
+    - `#:make-identifier-form`: a function that takes an identifier an produces a suitable parsed form.
 If a context does not have a meaning for unbound identifiers, `make-identifier-form` can report a syntax error.
+The default is `values`.

+    - `#:make-operator-form`: a function that takes an operator an produces a suitable parsed form, or `#f` to have an error tiggered for an unbound operator in an expression position.

    The `define-enforest` macro is provided by the `enforest` library.